tESS RENÉ

 It’s easy to get fed up and wonder: “Why can’t I decide already?
 What’s wrong with me?” & beat ourselves up for it.
 OR we don’t like the outcome of the choice we made, call it “wrong,” beat ourselves up for that & then spend time in regret.

-Either way, we let a response or outcome (& outcomes we can’t control) INFLUENCE HOW WE THINK ABOUT OURSELVES.
+Either way, we let a response or outcome (& outcomes we can’t control) influence how we see ourselves.

 The Science: